aneldev/dyna-logger/README.md

 # Usage

-## Collected the logs in this array, listening on 'log' event
+## Collected the logs in this array

 ```
 const collectedLogs = [];